foundersandcoders/coursebook/src/course/syllabus/application/tribute-page/project.md

 {% box %}

 If you're new to web development, we recommend you check out the [resources](../resources) before you get started.
 You might like to spend some time learning the fundamentals of HTML and CSS before you dive in.
 You don't need to know a lot about JavaScript to complete this project and our projects intend to guide your learning through it.
+Before starting the project, have a read through our [guide to getting started](/course/getting-started/).

 {% endbox %}